2021 Bulgaria bus crash

 On 23 November 2021, at 2 a.m. local time, a Macedonian bus crashed and caught fire in western Bulgaria.
-The accident happened on the Struma motorway near the village of Bosnek, south-west of Sofia.
+The crash happened on the Struma motorway near the village of Bosnek, south-west of Sofia.
 Fifty passengers and two drivers were on the bus.
 Forty-five people died in the crash, including twelve children.
 Seven other passengers suffered burns but initially survived.
 It is currently the deadliest road accident in Bulgarian history, and has been referred to as the deadliest bus crash in Europe in a decade.

 The Dolna Dikanya to Dragichevo section of the Struma Motorway was temporarily closed following the incident.

 Background

 According to European Commission data, in 2019, Bulgaria had the second highest road fatality rate in the EU.
-After the accident, the mayor of the nearby town of Pernik told local media outlets that the motorway was in poor condition and accidents were frequent in the area.
+After the crash, the mayor of the nearby town of Pernik told local media outlets that the motorway was in poor condition and accidents were frequent in the area.

-Accident
+Crash

 A bus carrying Macedonian tourists returning to the capital Skopje from a weekend holiday trip from Istanbul, registered under the tourist agency "Besa Trans", crashed on a motorway near the Bulgarian village of Bosnek around 02:00 local time.
 The vehicle hit a highway barrier either before or after it caught fire.
 A passenger later told reporters that he had been asleep and was woken by an explosion.

-The Bulgarian Interior Minister Boyko Rashkov stated that some of the victims' bodies were "completely burned."
+The Bulgarian Interior Minister Boyko Rashkov stated that victims' bodies were "clustered inside and are burnt to ash".
 According to Bulgaria's Deputy Prosecutor General Borislav Sarafov, the passengers were trapped inside the vehicle after it caught fire and died "mainly of suffocation."
 Seven passengers (five males and two females) managed to escape through windows with serious burns.
-All seven were hospitalised in critical condition.
-Officials stated that the most likely cause of the bus crash was due to human error.
+All seven were hospitalised and later reported to be in stable condition.

 The majority of the victims were Macedonian Albanians.
 Forty-four people were confirmed dead during the immediate aftermath of the crash, but after an additional search on 26 November, the body of a child was recovered, bringing the death toll to forty-five.